jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 # 8 Exceptional Control Flow
 ## 8.1 Exception
 * When the exception handler finishes processing, one of three things happens, depending on the type of event that caused the exception:
-    1. The handler returns control to the current instruction Icurr, the instruction that was executing when the event occurred.
+    1. The handler returns control to the current instruction `Icurr`, the instruction that was executing when the event occurred.
-    2. The handler returns control to Inext, the instruction that would have executed next had the exception not occurred.
+    2. The handler returns control to `Inext`, the instruction that would have executed next had the exception not occurred.
-    3. The handler aborts the interrupted program.
+    3. The handler `aborts` the interrupted program.

 ### 8.1.1 Exception Handling
-* The exception number is an index into the ex- ception table, whose starting address is contained in a special CPU register called the **exception table base register**.
+* The exception number is an index into the exception table, whose starting address is contained in a special CPU register called the **exception table base register**.
     * ![](../Images/CSAPP/8.1.1-exception-table-base-register.png)

 * An exception is akin to a procedure call, but with some important differences: